open-contracting/ocds-kibana-manual-en/docs/C2/Seccion4.md

 # Logstash data processing

-Now we have managed to start the platform, we can see in detail the collection technical details, processing and data index.
+Now that the platform is up and running, we can look in depth into the collection technical details, processing and data index.
 As we have seen before, this task corresponds to Logstash.

 **IMPORTANT:** Everything we will mention next is implemented in the code as a part of Docker containers.
 It is not necessary to repeat these steps, we just mention this here for a better understanding of the process.